TYPO3-Documentation/t3docs-wiki-migration/output_pages/IntroductionPackage.rst

 web server's document root directory (which may be "htdocs/", "public_html/", "www/", or a similar name).

-Launch your web browser, and visit http://localhost/ [outdated link] .
+Launch your web browser, and visit http://localhost/ [not available anymore] .
 You should see the first page of the TYPO3 1-2-3 Install Tool, which says, "Welcome to the TYPO3 Install Tool," and presents a "continue" button.
 You can click on the "continue" button to proceed to the next installation step (page).

 You can return to the 1-2-3 Installation at a later time by adding the parameters "mode=123&step=1" to the install tool's url.
-Or enter "http://localhost/typo3/install/index.php?mode=123&step=1&password=joh316 [outdated link]" into the web browser.
+Or enter "http://localhost/typo3/install/index.php?mode=123&step=1&password=joh316 [not available anymore]" into the web browser.

 The next step is "Connect to your database host."
 Here, pick your database management system (DBMS) driver; enter the username and